FORMiND-Lab/formind-lab/content/authors/shenghu_han/_index.md

 ---
 # Display name
-title: DING, Yi 丁一
+title: HAN, Shenghu 韩声虎

 # Full name (for SEO)
-first_name: Yi
+first_name: Shenghu
-last_name: d_Ding
+last_name: c_Han

 # Username (this should match the folder name)
 authors:
-  - yi_ding
+  - shenghu_han

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: RA - 2024, School of Integrated Circuit
+role: RA - 2022, School of Integrated Circuit

 # Organizations/Affiliations
 organizations: